radareorg/radare2/doc/syntax.md

 * Lines should be at most 78 chars

-* Braces open on the same line as the for/while/if/else/function/etc. Closing braces are put on a line of its own, except in the else of an if statement or in a while of a do-while statement.
-Always use braces, except when you have filtering conditions or error paths that can fit into a one-line statement.
+* Braces open on the same line as the for/while/if/else/function/etc. Closing braces are put on a line of their own, except in the else of an if statement or in a while of a do-while statement.
+Always use braces for if and while, except when the expressions are very simple and they can fit in a one-line.

 ```
 if (a == b) {